-Total all undergraduates: 12,196
+Total all undergraduates: 12,254

-Total all graduate and professional students: 2,011
+Total all graduate and professional students: 2,271

-GRAND TOTAL ALL STUDENTS: 14,207
+GRAND TOTAL ALL STUDENTS: 14,525

 B2.
 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2013.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

 Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non- degree-seeking)

-Nonresident aliens 26 228
+Nonresident aliens 30 225

-Black, non-Hispanic 23 76
+Hispanic 81 457

+Black or African American non- Hispanic 19 88

+White non-Hispanic 1,579 9,508

-American Indian or Alaska Native 83 453
+American Indian or Alaska Native non- Hispanic 66 359

-Asian or Pacific Islander 43 189

-Hispanic 34 216

-White, non-Hispanic 2,026 9,974
+Asian non-Hispanic 35 142

+Native Hawiian or other Pacific Islander, non-Hispanic 5 24

+Two or more races, non-Hispanic 85 462

-Race/ethnicity unknown 195 902
+Race/ethnicity unknown 60 806

-Total 2,430 12,038
+Total 1,960 12,071